Alf Bishop (footballer, born 1884): War time appearances

 During World War 1, Bishop made guest appearances for Wolves, Stoke City, and Merthyr Town.

 Wrexham

 Bishop joined Wrexham before the start of the 1920-21 season from Wolves.
 He made seven appearances in the Birmingham and District Football League, one in the FA Cup, and one in the Welsh Cup.

 Return to Stourbridge

 In 1921-22, Bishop returned to his boyhood club Stourbridge for his final season as a professional player.
 He made seven appearances for the Glass Boys and finally retired in 1921 after injuries.

 Late life and death

 After Bishop retired from playing football, he had close connections with Great Worcester Motors and Sammy Johnson Coaches however his position in these companies is unknown.
 He died on 14 November 1938 from complications with Angina.

+Legacy

+On 20th April 2023, Bishop was inducted into the 300 club at Wolverhampton Wanderers.
+A plaque was unveiled containing all the players who had made more than 300 appearances for the Wolves which is now located in the entrance to the Billy Wright Stand.
+Bishop was inducted into the Hall of Fame at Wolverhampton Wanderers on 28th April 2023 for his achievements made throughout his career.
+He was inducted alongside eight other Wolves legends.

 Career moments

 Birmingham and District Juniors vs Scottish Association Juniors

 After Bishop's first stint at Halesowen, he was selected to play against Scotland alongside other young and reserve players from Birmingham and surrounding districts.
 The teams included Bournville, Aston Villa, Halesowen, Stourbridge, Small Heath, Brades Park, Albion and Kidderminster.
 The English side went on to win 2-0 with the majority of the players being scouted for First Division clubs.
 This included Bishop, as he was picked up by Aston Villa.